cedalo/streamsheets-documentation/source/installation/installing-on-linux/index.rst

 The web interface for Streamsheets is locally available under: http://localhost:8081/ or in the local network under <your_ip_adress>:8081  (e.g. 192.168.178.90:8081).

 Open a browser on another computer in the same local network and type the address.
-On first usage you will have to accpet the license agreement, before you can login to Streamsheets.
+On first usage you will have to accept the license agreement, before you can login to Streamsheets.
 The standard username and password is:

 **User:** admin
 **Password:** 1234